How To Quickly And Effectively Manage Blood Spills In Hospitals

 • Tongs, brushes and a dustpan.

-• A flat microfibre mop
+• A flat microfibre mop.

-1. Remove sharps and broken objects: Safety signs should be placed around the spill.
+Safety signs should be placed around the spill.
 If the blood spill is small and not known to contain infectious pathogens, any sharps or broken objects should be removed first.
 Cleaning staff should never touch contaminated objects with their hands.
 A pair of tongs can be used to place sharps in an appropriate, leak-free container.

-2. Soak up the spill: All visible areas of the spill should be covered with a highly absorbent, disposable material.
+All visible areas of the spill should be covered with a highly absorbent, disposable material.
 For example, spill mops absorb blood and turn it into a gel to prevent leaks.

-8. Document the spill and response: When the spill has been completely removed, it should be documented according to hospital policy.
+When the spill has been completely removed, it should be documented according to hospital policy.
 Custodians may need to record which room the spill occurred in, how long it took to remove the biohazard as well as the names of any staff involved in the incident.

 If a blood spill is known to contain infectious pathogens, cleaning staff should not attempt to remove sharps and broken objects before cleaning the area.
 Instead, everything should be sprayed with disinfectant immediately.